Acadian-Ambulance/Acadian.Dapper.Fs/README.md

 Adds extensions for Dapper

-## Dependencies
+## Top level functions
-- just 0.9.5
-- dotnet v5.0.103
-- fantomas v4.4.0 (dotnet tool install -g fantomas-tool)
-- dotnet fsharplint (dotnet tool install -g dotnet-fsharplint)
+- safeSqlConnection - wraps a sql connection with handlers that allow you to use the option type in your F# models.
+Null from the db is converted to None and values are converted to Some value

 ## Module Extensions

 This library extends several core modules:

 - `Task` has additions such as map and bind

+## Dependencies
+- dotnet v5.0.103

+## Development Dependencies
+- just 0.9.5 - command runner
+- fantomas v4.4.0 - code formatting tool (dotnet tool install -g fantomas-tool)
+- dotnet fsharplint - code linter (dotnet tool install -g dotnet-fsharplint)

+# Development Tools
+- VS Code
+- VS Code Extension ionide.ionide-fsharp

+# Building/Running/Testing
+- Uses dotnet cli
+Ex: To run tests
+> dotnet test